Pandit Bhagwat Dayal Sharma Post Graduate Institute of Medical Sciences

 Pandit Bhagwat Dayal Sharma Post Graduate Institute of Medical Sciences or PGIMS Rohtak is a government medical institution in the city of Rohtak, Haryana, India.
 The institute offers various under graduate and post graduate courses in major specialties of medicine and surgery.
 It is spread across a 350 acre campus.
 It is incorporated in Pandit Bhagwat Dayal Sharma University of Health Sciences.

 Pt.
 B.D.Sharma, PGIMS, Rohtak is about 240 km from Chandigarh and about 70 km from Delhi on Delhi-Hissar-Sirsa-Fazilka National Highway (NH-10).
 It is one of the major Institutions for Medical Education and Research and a tertiary care centre for provision of specialized health care services not only to the people of the State of Haryana, but also to those of nearby states of Punjab, Rajasthan, Delhi and western U.P.
+The institute secured 50th rank in NIRF ranking in 2024.

 History

 The institute was started under the name of Medical College, Rohtak in 1960.
 For the first three years, the students were admitted to Government Medical College, Patiala which acted as a host Institution.
 In 1963, the students were shifted to Rohtak.
 In the subsequent years, multifaceted expansion measures have transformed the Institute into a fully developed center of Medical Education and research in all the major disciplines of Medicine.

 After the establishment of Pandit Bhagwat Dayal Sharma University of Health Sciences in 2008, it was incorporated in the university.